 Library Research Guide

-The following resources are designed to support Bridge students with finding articles and books for their 6-page research paper.
+The following resources are designed to support Bridge students with finding articles and books for their annotated bibliography and research paper.

 Overview of the Research Process

 As you begin your research, consider taking the following steps.

 2. Create a list of search terms (also known as keywords) that will assist you in finding information about your question or statement